cumulus13/docs/README.md

-# DOCS: Documentation Viewer with Vim Navigation
+# DOCV: Documentation Viewer with Vim Navigation

 A powerful documentation viewer for html files generate by Sphinx, MkDocs, Docusaurus, or any static HTML files, with Vimium-C style keyboard navigation and fully customizable shortcuts.